-Ice anglers and open water anglers are always looking for a new trick that will help them catch more fish.
+Small ice fishing details will help ice anglers catch bigger fish.
+Ice and open-water anglers are always looking for a new trick that will help them catch more fish.
 They’re looking for that magic bait, or bait color, or method of retrieving, or whatever that will help them get more fish to bite.
 In reality, there is no one bait or technique that will always get the fish to cooperate.
 The most successful anglers regardless of season pay attention to the small things to catch more fish.
 Following are some small things you should consider when you’re ice-fishing.

 Let’s say you’re watching your lure as it falls toward the bottom.
 As it approaches the bottom, a fish rises toward your lure.
 When you see that happening, stop the lure.
 Let the fish come up to it.
 Much of the time, if the fish is rising to the lure, it will eat it.
 If we can get the fish to eat the bait up off the bottom, that’s a good thing.
 It generally means the fish are aggressive.
 Also, by getting it to take the bait up high, the fish on the bottom aren’t disturbed.
 You can ice the fish that bit and get your bait back down to fish that aren’t spooked.

-There are a number of things to do if you get lookers.
+There are a number of small details that you can change if you get lookers.
 Try a different color, or go smaller or bigger.

 PHOTO CAPTION-Mike Frisch is an outstanding open water angler who can also catch’em good through the ice.
 He pays attention to detail to increase his catches.